Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Riverwood has 65 active public transport stops offering a mix of train and bus services.
-These stops are served by 18 different routes that together facilitate 3,364 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents on average located 121 meters from the nearest stop.
+These stops are served by 18 different routes, which together facilitate 3,364 weekly passenger trips.
+The transport system in Riverwood is rated excellent with residents on average located just 121 meters from their nearest stop.

 Frequently Asked Questions - Transport